jochster/web-hugo-academic/content/publication/deterministic-approaches-for-bounding-gnss-uncertainty-a-comparative-analysis/index.md

 authors:
   - admin
   - Steffen Schön
+publication: 10th ESA Workshop on Satellite Navigation Technologies and European Workshop on GNSS Signals and Signal Processing (NAVITEC)
 publication_short: NAVITEC2022
 abstract: Uncertainty modeling and bounding are of vital importance for high-integrity GNSS applications.
 Classical approaches are mostly developed in